anissen/cosy/wishlist.md

 - [ ] Split Cosy.hx into Cosy.hx and Compiler.hx
 - [ ] Make embedded execution be two-part: scanning, parsing, typing, optimizing + interpreting.
 The first part should return an AST that can be handed to the interpreter.
 See https://github.com/HaxeFoundation/hscript/#example
 - [ ] Show a stack trace on exceptions
+- [ ] Rename Resolver to StaticAnalyzer
+- [ ] Make Typer return a typed AST (otherwise rename to TypeChecker)
+- [ ] Typer: Variables multiplied, divided or subtracted must be numbers
+- [ ] Add a colored dot (●) in the error output to indicate which phases reported the error?

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode
+- [ ] Add a "Why" section to the readme
 - [ ] Enable null-safety feature for Haxe
 - [ ] Unit tests
 - [ ] Make a Haxe-based test runner á la https://github.com/munificent/craftinginterpreters/blob/master/tool/bin/test.dart (see https://github.com/munificent/craftinginterpreters#testing).
 Alternatively, make built-in support for tests in Cosy.